Zoning Planning & Land Use Law in Alabama

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Troy, Alabama Attorney Help?
+What Can A Troy, Alabama Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's essential to seek competent legal representation.
 The counsel of an experienced Troy, Alabama real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.